Skip to main content

 The Low Frequency Oscillator (LFO) can modulate various parameters to add movement and interest to the sound.

-• LFO on/off: enable/disable the Low Frequency Oscillator (LFO).
+• LFO on/off: enable/disable the Low Frequency Oscillator.

-• Mode: switch between 2 modes: retrigger — where new notes always start with the LFO at the beginning of its cycle, and free — where the LFO runs continuously regardless of note events, allowing for all notes to share the same LFO phase.
+• Mode: switch between Retrigger — new notes always start with the LFO at the beginning of its cycle — and Free — the LFO runs continuously regardless of note events, so all notes share the same LFO phase.

 • Amount: control the intensity of the LFO effect on the target parameter.